pypa/pip/docs/html/development/contributing.rst

 Additionally, avoid including "cosmetic" changes to code that is unrelated to your change, as these make reviewing the PR more difficult.
-Examples include re-flowing text in comments or documentation, or addition or removal of blank lines or whitespace within lines.
+Examples include re-flowing text in comments or documentation, or adding or removing blank lines or whitespace within lines.
 Such changes can be made separately, as a "formatting cleanup" PR, if needed.